monroyminerodiego/UPY/3rd_quarter/Data_Preprocesing/Notebook/Data_Imports/README.md

 3. Once we create an account, we will be redirected to their landing page:
 <img src='PowerBi/First_page.png'>
-Then, we click on "Nuevo informe" to import data
+Then, we click on "Nuevo informe" to import data<br>
 <br>

 4. When clicked, we need to select the first option in order to paste the data from our CSV File: